mikerst/mikethomas.design/src/index.md

 ---
 title:
-intro: Multiple-hat-wearing designer based in London, with a love of old book smells, looking out for others, and posh coffee.
+intro: Multiple-hat-wearing design-lead based in London, with a love of old book smells, looking out for others, and great coffee.
 layout: default
 layoutClass: home
 theme:
 ---

-<h1 class="homepage-heading">Mike Thomas</h1>
+<h1 class="homepage-heading">Mike Thomas, Design Lead</h1>

 <section class="cover">

-Hey there, I'm [Mike](/about/), an experienced, multiple-hat-wearing designer with a love of old book smells, looking out for others, and great coffee.
+Hey there, I'm [Mike](/about/), multiple-hat-wearing design-lead with a love of old book smells, looking out for others, and great coffee.
 To me, design is more than a nine-to-five, it’s a vocation.

 </section>